Let-See/iOS/README.md

 # Welcome and "LetSee"!
 **LetSee creates a web application on your phone** and **logs** all the **API requests** for you, and **shows them** on **the web application** located on your device IP address like below, more over **LetSee has another cool feature, an InAppView** which lets you **choose** your **mock response (or completely custom response)** for each request in your application.
 <img src ="https://raw.githubusercontent.com/farshadjahanmanesh/Letsee/main/Examples+Images/LetSee_webapplication.png"/>
 |<img src ="https://raw.githubusercontent.com/farshadjahanmanesh/Letsee/main/Examples+Images/LetSee_mocks.png" width="100%"/> | <img src ="https://raw.githubusercontent.com/farshadjahanmanesh/Letsee/main/Examples+Images/LetSee_custom%20response.png" width="100%"/>  |
 |--|--|

+### Current Features  🎉🎉
+1.  list of requests
+2.  request details (Response, Request body, and headers)
+3. JSON viewer (collapse, fold, and copy JSON body)
+4.  copy button (copies full request details)
+5.  searchable list
+6.  mock provider
+7.  custom JSON response

+**Incoming Features on the Web Application**

+1.  custom response and mock JSON, editable response just like InAppView
+2. JSON data from file (on InAppView too)
+3.  light mode
+4. responsive layout
+5. alamofire proxy
+6. It is a good idea to have a **BaseURL Provider**, this way, we can achieve `Feature/URL` (DevOps team provides a new BaseUrl for each new feature, and QA team tests each feature simultaneously without requiring a new build)

 ## Table of Contents

 * [What is wrong with Xcode's console ](#what-is-wrong-with-xcodes-console)